 The key to an effective motion detection sprinkler is a good sensor.
 This one uses both heat- and motion-activated, increasing its sensitivity.

 Install the device by driving the spike into the ground and connecting it to the nearest water source.
-Adjust the sensor to the skunk height, so it detects them more easily.
+Adjust the sensor to skunk height, so it can detect them more easily.
+Ideally, over time skunks will learn that your yard isn’t a fun place to hang out after receiving a couple of sprays.

 2. Install an ultrasonic skunk repellent